-One of Capsa’s partners, Henry Schein (a leading distributor for veterinary clinics), shared this information in its Fall 2019 equipment & technology guide: 54 million Americans intentionally used medications for non-medical reasons at least once – about 20% of Americans 12 and older!
+Case in point: 54 million Americans intentionally used medications for non-medical reasons at least once – about 20% of Americans 12 and older!
 Driving numbers up are both marijuana use and the misuse of prescription pain relievers (from the 2016 National Survey On Drug Use And Health).
 That number was shared by Capsa’s partner in veterinary medication distribution, Covetrus, proving that diversion can happen in any care setting where high-risk medications are stored, even animal clinics.

 We excel at solutions to safely handle prescription medications – and I’m personally proud of where Capsa is engaging its future energies and R&D investments.

 Capsa’s Dedication to Creating an Additional Layer of Defense Against Abuse